-My life has been described by one of my editors as “impossibly exotic” – although really it is not my life, but me, that’s the exotic.
-I’m the uprooted plant, the exotic who doesn’t belong, always living in someone else’s backyard...
+My life was described by one of my editors as “impossibly exotic” – although really it was not my life, but me, that was the exotic, the uprooted plant, the one who didn’t belong, always living in someone else’s backyard...

 Now I am back in Australia, the returning native learning to live where I was born.
 Writer, traveler, environmentalist.
 Author of The Isles of Glory trilogy (The Aware, Gilfeather, The Tainted); The Mirage Makers trilogy (Heart of the Mirage, The Shadow of Tyr, Song of the Shiver Barrens); The Stormlord trilogy The Last Stormlord, Stormlord Rising, Stormlord's Exile, and writing as Glenda Noramly, a stand-alone book Havenstar.
 LATEST:

 And you had something boring like fried eggs for breakfast this morning?